-Reading: sect.
-10.3 Two-modes SO(2)-equivariant flow.
-For the long version, see ChaosBook.org Chap.
-Relativity for cyclists, and ChaosBook.org Chap.
-Slice & dice, Sect.
-13.1 Only dead fish go with the flow to Sect.
+For the two-modes SO(2)-equivariant flow long version, see

+- ChaosBook example Two-modes flow. - ChaosBook chapt.
+Slice & dice, sect.
+13.1 Only dead fish go with the flow to sect.
 13.5 First Fourier mode slice.

 This is difficult material, so it is OK if you do not get it this time around.
 None of this will be on the final - the main point is that once you face a nonlinear problem, nothing is easy - not even rotations on a circle.